NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Introduction

-This motivates our pursuit of an inference procedure that uses LLMs and their reasoning capacity, but which constructs explicit knowledge-grounded proofs that are interpretable to humans \textit{and grounded in verifiable facts}.
-This work introduces \sysname{}, the \textbf{Ne}urosymbolic \textbf{L}arge \textbf{L}M \textbf{I}nference \textbf{E}ngine, a QA system which leverages recent LLMs as \textit{proposal functions} in the search of proofs grounded in an externally provided NL factbase.
-The ``symbols'' that our neuro-symbolic inference engine reasons over are mostly free-form NL sentences.
-Rather than require a knowledge engineer to carefully write hundreds of inference rules as in the classical expert system setting, \sysname{} employs neural generation and dense retrieval as \textit{dynamic rule generators} ~\cite[DRGs;][]{kalyanpur-etal-2021-braid}, producing conjunctions of premises that, if themselves proved, would prove an input NL query via compositional entailment.
-An example of this procedure is depicted in \autoref{fig:nellie_cartoon}.
+To achieve all three desiderata, we reuse the general inference framework of an expert system, but replace handcrafted rules with a combination of neural language modeling, guided generation, and semiparametric dense retrieval.
+We demonstrate this in a system called \sysname{}, the \textbf{Ne}uro-Symbolic \textbf{L}arge \textbf{L}M \textbf{I}nference \textbf{E}ngine. \sysname{} leverages LLMs as \textit{proposal functions} in the search of proof trees showing how a conclusion follows via entailment from an external corpus of NL statements.
+The ``symbols'' that our neuro-symbolic engine reasons over are free-form NL sentences.
+Rather than require a knowledge engineer to carefully write hundreds of inference rules as in the classical setting, \sysname{} employs an LLM as a \textit{dynamic rule generator}~[DRG; \citet{kalyanpur-etal-2021-braid}] to \textit{generate} (rather than retrieve) candidate rules that decompose a hypothesis into subqueries that, if themselves proved recursively, will prove that hypothesis via composition (Figure \ref{fig:nellie_cartoon}).
+In this way, \sysname{} can answer the question posed by the classical expert system: ``Does this statement systematically follow from my knowledge, or not?".

-Our DRGs make use of the semi-structured content in \sysname{}'s NL factbase using a pair of methods for knowledge-infused text generation: \textit{forced decoding} of sentences acquired via learnt dense retrieval, and \textit{guided generation} conditioned on infilling templates that reflect inference-supporting syntactic types drawn from the tables underlying the KB~\cite{jansen-etal-2018-worldtree}.
-These techniques bias the proof search towards trees that are likely provable given the available facts, reflecting the capacity for LMs to infuse high level domain structure into text-based reasoning wherever it is available.

-The system is built upon a backward chaining symbolic theorem prover written in Prolog, but ultimately requires only a few handwritten \emph{meta-rules} specifying the high-level structure of NL-based inference rules.
-The meta-rules pertain to checking for entailment of a hypothesis against the provided factbase, or decomposing it into a conjunction of support facts to recursively prove.
-In order to treat NL sentences as if they were symbols in a purely symbolic proof search algorithm, we use \textit{weak unification}~\cite{sessa-2002-approximate, weber-etal-2019-nlprolog} between sentences using neural encoder models fine-tuned for semantic comparison via embedding cosine similarity~\cite{reimers-gurevych-2019-sentence}.
+\sysname{} is built upon a backward chaining symbolic theorem prover written in Prolog, implemented using a few \emph{meta-rules} specifying how inference should proceed.
+These include checking for entailment of a hypothesis against a retrieved fact or decomposing it into a conjunction of subqueries to recursively prove.
+To treat NL sentences as if they were symbols in a purely symbolic search algorithm, we use a natural language inference-based form of \textit{weak unification}~\cite{sessa-2002-approximate,weber-etal-2019-nlprolog} between the hypothesis and a corpus fact.
+This produces interpretable proofs similar to the compositional entailment trees of prior work (e.g., EntailmentBank~\cite{dalvi-etal-2021-explaining}) while tackling the additional challenge of QA.